 Take time to explore the three museum rooms that walk you through Lewisville’s home team: the Fighting Farmers, the city’s deep roots and the arts & culture scene.
 You’ll leave with a greater appreciation of Lewisville’s people and culture as you pioneer a unique path on your own journey.

 After a trip to the Visitor Center, head over to Old Town which is filled with several shops and new restaurants that have quickly become local hotspots.
 Everything is within easy walking distance on Main Street, so start by taking a stroll through town and discover everything from local boutiques, bridal shops and gift markets.
 Be sure to stop by Flourish Flowers and Gifts or Main Street and Mercantile for some souvenirs from your day.
 If you need a little pick-me-up, Perc Coffee House is one of our favorite coffee shops in DFW and worth a stop to check out their eccentric decor and delicious goodies.

-And if you find yourself in Lewisville sans kids, you’ll definitely want to check out Prohibition Chicken’s Volstead Room — A secret speakeasy.
+If you find yourself in Lewisville sans kids, you’ll definitely want to check out Prohibition Chicken’s Volstead Room — A secret speakeasy.
 Simply step in the telephone booth and dial a secret passcode to get in!
-If you’re looking for more local libations, take a quick walk to Witherspoon Distillery and Old Town Brewhouse are just on the other side of Main Street and offer tours and events for those 21 and up.
+If you’re looking for more local libations, take a quick walk to Witherspoon Distillery and Old Town Brewhouse.
+Both are just on the other side of Main Street and offer tours and events for those 21 and up!

 Travelers heading north on I-35 can easily overlook the smaller cities and towns that make DFW so unique.
 If you haven’t been, make Lewisville a stop on your tour through DFW where you’ll find some serious Texas charm and make lasting memories.